pd1810/automation-challenge/README.md

 The goal of the challenge is to update an existing repository that does not have any CI/CD to have automatic CI/CD launched on every change to the code.

+At a high level there are objectives.
+First, to add rudimentary CI so that tests are run on every code change.
+Second, once CI is in place, to add CD to deploy the build after every successful build.
+This can be broken down into the following tasks:

 1. Fork the automation-challenge repo into your own repo (the fork button is at the top right)
 1. Add continuous integration with a github action
 1. Clone the repo (This is really easy with github desktop, `File->Clone Repository...`)